anunezb18/systems-analysis/README.md

 # Systems Analysis

-This is my systems analysis repository, where all the codes of the workshops are going to be uploaded.
+This is my systems analysis repository, where all the codes of the workshops are going to be uploaded and explained.

 ## Table of Contents